open/close all folders

 - Tales of Symphonia turns out to be set in the same world as Tales of Phantasia.
 Just... back when it was two worlds instead of one.

-- When Ciel nosurge, the first game in the Surge Concerto series, came out, it was believed to be a Spiritual Successor to Ar tonelico.
-Then Ar nosurge came and confirmed Surge Concerto to be a prequel series.
+- EXA_PICO: When Ciel nosurge, the first game in the Surge Concerto series, came out, it was believed to be a Spiritual Successor to the Ar tonelico games.
+Then Ar nosurge: Ode to an Unborn Star came and confirmed Surge Concerto to be a prequel series.

 - Nier is a unusual example: It is hinted to be a sequel to Ending E of Drakengard, which in turn already had an official sequel based on Ending A. Thus, Nier is an alternate timeline to Drakengard 2.